Groups, Orders, and Dynamics: The Conrad Property

 {\underline{Claim (i).}} If $\Gamma$ is a $C$-orderable group admitting only finitely many $C$-orders, then for every $C$-order $\preceq$ on $\Gamma$, the sequence of $\preceq$-convex subgroups is a rational series.

 \vsp

-Indeed, for each convex jump $\Gamma_g \lhd \Gamma^g$, we may flip the left-order on $\Gamma_g$ to produce a new left-order ({\em c.f.} Example \ref{ex-flipping}) which is still Conradian ({\em c.f.} Exercise \ref{ejercicito}).
+Indeed, for each convex jump $\Gamma_g \lhd \Gamma^g$, we may flip the left-order on $\Gamma_g$ to produce a new left-order (see Example \ref{ex-flipping}) which is still Conradian (see Exercise \ref{ejercicito}).
 If there were infinitely many $\preceq$-convex subgroups, then this would allow to produce infinitely many $C$-orders on $\Gamma$, contrary to our hypothesis.
 Let then

 be the sequence of {\em all} $\preceq$-convex subgroups.
 As in the proof of Proposition \ref{first-tararin}, $\Gamma^i$ is normal in $\Gamma^{i-1}$, and $\Gamma^{i-1} / \Gamma^i$ is torsion-free Abelian.
 The rank of this quotient must be 1, as otherwise it would admit uncountably many orders, which would allow to produce --by convex extension-- uncountably many $C$-orders on $\Gamma$.